aiswaryaraj2021/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This template is for creating user stories
+about: Need a service that has a counter
-title: ''
+title: 'Counter Service'
-labels: ''
+labels: 'Enhancement'
-assignees: ''
+assignees: 'Aiswarya'

 ---